• Home

 Meze

-Hailing from Turkey’s coastal areas and commonly eaten earlier than fish, meze is a small dish that emphasizess fresh vegetables, normally in oil.
+Hailing from Turkey’s coastal areas and commonly eaten earlier than fish, meze is a small dish that emphasizes fresh vegetables, normally in oil.
 Sample patlıcan salatası, a smoky eggplant puree; grit ezmesi, a mixture of crumbly cheese, pistachios, and herbs; or atom, thick yogurt laced with blazing warm, dried purple peppers.
-Restaurants will rotate their meze services depending on the season, and it’s common to reserve a table complete of meze plates.
+Restaurants will rotate their meze services depending on the season, and it’s common to reserve a table full of meze plates.

 Simit